What is a stroke

 What to expect after a stroke

 First of all, a stroke is a debilitating condition.
 And a common occurrence among individuals aged 65 years and above.
-In other words, after an attack of a stroke, there are many forms of disabilities that set in.
+In other words, many forms of disabilities occur after an attack or a stroke.
 For these reasons, these disabilities are often severe and require acute inpatient treatment.
-Another key point is that your loved ones will also, require care at home after discharge from the hospital.
+Another critical point is that your loved ones will also need care at home after discharge from the hospital.

 Disabilities that interfere with the activity levels:

 - Weakness – Also known as hemiparesis.
-In fact, It only affects one side of the body.
-To put it another way, it is a sensation that is described as a feeling of numbness and or pain, which can be a cause of great discomfort.
+It only affects one side of the body.
+To put it another way, it is a sensation described as numbness and pain, which can cause significant discomfort.

 - Lack of coordination or Imbalance